Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Managing media

-Wix’s media manager is the better of the two when it comes to organizing your files, however.
-It lets you create different folders for your media which you can name, filter and search — something that’s very handy as your site content (and file library) grows.
+I found Wix’s media manager to be the better of the two when it comes to organizing files, however.
+It lets you create different folders for your media which you can name, filter and search — something that comes in useful as your site content (and file library) grows.

 GoDaddy’s media library is a simpler affair.
 It lets you upload images to your library and access GoDaddy’s stock media, but there’s no folder system for organizing your media available in it.